memerememe/doubt/README.md

-# doubt
+# Repository used when learning about docker.
-x for doubt
+Old repository which is now unmaintained and scheduled for deletion.